-Boardwalk Pipelines' cash provided by operating activities increased \$98 million in 2022 compared to 2021, primarily due to the increase in net income, higher depreciation expense and an increase in Boardwalk Pipelines' fuel tracker liability.
+Boardwalk Pipelines' cash provided by operating activities increased \$91 million in 2023 compared to 2022, primarily due to changes in net income adjusted for depreciation and amortization.

-For 2022 and 2021, Boardwalk Pipelines' capital expenditures were \$344 million and \$349 million, consisting of growth capital expenditures of \$180 million and \$175 million and maintenance capital expenditures of \$157 million and \$154 million.
+For 2023 and 2022, Boardwalk Pipelines' capital expenditures were \$382 million and \$344 million, consisting of growth capital expenditures of \$218 million and \$180 million and maintenance capital expenditures of \$164 million and \$157 million.
 During 2022, Boardwalk Pipelines also spent \$7 million on natural gas to be used in its integrated natural gas pipeline system.
-During 2021, Boardwalk Pipelines acquired certain natural gas pipeline assets for approximately \$20 million.
-Boardwalk Pipelines expects total capital expenditures to be approximately \$405 million in 2023, including approximately \$195 million for maintenance capital and \$210 million related to growth projects.
+Boardwalk Pipelines expects total capital expenditures to be approximately \$420 million in 2024, including approximately \$215 million for maintenance capital and \$205 million related to growth projects.
+During 2023, Boardwalk Pipelines acquired Bayou Ethane for \$355 million.

-Boardwalk Pipelines anticipates that its existing capital resources, including its cash on hand, revolving credit facility and cash flows from operating activities, will be adequate to fund its operations and capital expenditures for 2023.
-Boardwalk Pipelines may seek to access the debt markets to fund some or all capital expenditures for growth projects, acquisitions, to refinance maturing debt or for general partnership purposes.
-Boardwalk Pipelines has an effective shelf registration statement on file with the SEC under which it may publicly issue \$1.0 billion of debt securities, warrants or rights from time to time.
-In February of 2022, Boardwalk Pipelines completed a public offering of \$500 million aggregate principal amount of its 3.6% senior notes due September 1, 2032, which utilized \$500 million of capacity under its shelf registration statement.
-Boardwalk Pipelines used the proceeds to retire the outstanding \$300 million aggregate principal amount of its 4.0% senior notes due June 2022 in March of 2022, to fund growth capital expenditures and for general corporate purposes.
-In November of 2022, Boardwalk Pipelines used its available cash to retire the outstanding \$300 million aggregate principal amount of its 3.4% senior notes due in February 2023.
+Boardwalk Pipelines anticipates that its existing capital resources, including its cash on hand, revolving credit facility and cash flows from operating activities, will be adequate to fund its operations and capital expenditures for 2024.
+Boardwalk Pipelines may seek to access the debt markets to fund some or all capital expenditures for growth projects or acquisitions, to refinance maturing debt or for general partnership purposes.
+Boardwalk Pipelines has an effective shelf registration statement on file with the SEC under which it may publicly issue \$1.5 billion of debt securities, warrants or rights from time to time.
+Boardwalk Pipelines has \$600 million outstanding aggregate principal amount of its 5.0% notes maturing in December of 2024, which it expects to retire near or at maturity through available capital resources, including borrowing under its revolving credit facility or publicly issuing debt securities.

-In June of 2022, Boardwalk Pipelines amended its revolving credit facility to, among other things, extend the maturity date by one year to May 27, 2027.
-As of December 31, 2022, Boardwalk Pipelines had no outstanding borrowings and all of the \$1.0 billion available borrowing capacity under its revolving credit facility.
+In June of 2023, Boardwalk Pipelines' amended its revolving credit facility to extend the maturity date by one year to May 26, 2028.
+As of December 31, 2023, Boardwalk Pipelines had \$25 million of outstanding borrowings and \$975 million of available borrowing capacity under its revolving credit facility.

-In December of 2022, Boardwalk Pipelines paid a distribution of \$102 million to the Company.
+In December of 2023, Boardwalk Pipelines paid a distribution of \$300 million to the Company.